 |COMM Electives - Advanced 4||4|

 |Approved Non-COMM Electives 5,6||3|

 Select up to three non-COMM electives related to the Comm major

 |Total Course Units||34|

-Please visit the website for a listing of the approved Method Courses.
+Please visit the Annenberg School for Communication website for a list of the approved Research Methods courses.

 A thesis project is completed over two semesters during the senior year.
-A credit is earned in both semesters.
+1 CU is earned in each semester.
 Students who achieve a cumulative grade point average of 3.5 or higher and earn an A- or higher on their project will graduate with honors.